PrimaveraDeveloper/lithium/howto/howto-subscribe-events-from-eventbus.md

 }
 ```

-You are now ready to publish events from custom code (from any controller, manager, etc.).
+You are now ready to receive events.

 ## Adding the event handler